What’s the Difference Between Total Soil Carbon & Soil Organic Carbon?

 This article was adapted from “Assessing Soil Health: Soil Carbon Cycling and Storage” first published on Nov 3, 2020, in Crops & Soils magazine.
-You can find the original article here.

 The short answer: Total soil carbon includes both organic and inorganic carbon.
 Soil organic carbon includes the once-living matter from plants, dead leaves, roots, and soil microbes, while inorganic carbon is mineral-based and much less responsive to management.

 Break it down: There are four important terms to keep in mind when we talk about soil carbon.
 These terms are used in measurements, laboratory tests, and metrics for carbon markets and monitoring soil health.

 - Soil organic matter (SOM) includes all the carbon-based compounds that were once in living organisms.

 - In the lab, soil organic matter is determined by taking a soil sample and heating it to combust organic matter, weighing the sample before and after firing.